pulumi/terraform-provider-azurerm/website/docs/d/notification_hub.html.markdown

 * `application_mode` - The Application Mode which defines which server the APNS Messages should be sent to.
 Possible values are `Production` and `Sandbox`.

-* `bundle_id` - The Bundle ID of the iOS/macOS application to send push notifications for, such as `com.hashicorp.example`.
+* `bundle_id` - The Bundle ID of the iOS/macOS application to send push notifications for, such as `com.org.example`.

 * `key_id` - The Apple Push Notifications Service (APNS) Key.